How to make Github magical

 For example, programming always feels just a little bit like magic.
 You use words in a certain place in a certain way in a certain order and Poof!
 You've created something visual and experiential that anyone anywhere in the world can access.

-It's basically a variation of spellcasting, but with computers instead of cauldrons.
+Programming is basically a variation of spellcasting, but with computers instead of cauldrons.

 It's magic in the vein of The Magicians Trilogy - unlike a lot of fantasy novels where humans wield magical powers, casting spells in Lev Grossman's books is crazy difficult.
 It requires mathematical calculations, scientific reasoning, dexterity, memory ... it's not just waving a wand and saying "Alohomora!"